ractivejs/ractivejs.github.io/legacy/0.3.9/Mustaches.md

 ### Restricted references

 Normally, references are resolved according to a specific algorithm, which involves *moving up the context stack* until a property matching the reference is found.
-In the vast majority of cases this is exactly what you want, but occasionally (for example when dealing with {{{createLink 'parials' 'recursive partials' 'recursive-partials'}}}) it is useful to be able to specify that a property must exist *in the current context*.
+In the vast majority of cases this is exactly what you want, but occasionally (for example when dealing with [recursive partials](parials.md#recursive-partials)) it is useful to be able to specify that a property must exist *in the current context*.

 To restrict a reference to the current context, prefix it with a `.`, e.g. `\{{#.bar}}`: